subquery/documentation/docs/quickstart/quickstart-avalanche.md

   </CodeGroupItem>
 </CodeGroup>

-It may take some time to download the required packages ([`@subql/node`](https://www.npmjs.com/package/@subql/node), [`@subql/query`](https://www.npmjs.com/package/@subql/query), and Postgres) for the first time but soon you'll see a running SubQuery node.
-Be patient here.
+**Note:** You have to keep patience here.
+It may take some time to download the required packages ([`@subql/node`](https://www.npmjs.com/package/@subql/node), [`@subql/query`](https://www.npmjs.com/package/@subql/query), and Postgres) for the first time, but soon you will see a running SubQuery node.

+Let’s move forward to the next step of querying your project.

-### Query your Project
+## 2.2 Query your Project

 Open your browser and head to [http://localhost:3000](http://localhost:3000).

-You should see a GraphQL playground is showing in the explorer and the schemas that are ready to query.
-On the top right of the playground, you'll find a _Docs_ button that will open a documentation draw.
-This documentation is automatically generated and helps you find what entities and methods you can query.

 For a new SubQuery starter project, you can try the following query to get a taste of how it works or [learn more about the GraphQL Query language](../run_publish/graphql.md).

+–
+Follow these three simple steps to query your SubQuery project:

+1. Open your browser and head to [http://localhost:3000](http://localhost:3000).

+2. You must see a GraphQL playground in the browser and the schemas which are ready to query.

+3. Navigate to the top right corner of the playground and find a *Docs* button over ther, which should open a documentation draw.
+This documentation is automatically generated and it helps you find what entities and methods you can query.

+Try the following query to figure out how it works for your new SubQuery starter project.
+Don’t forget to check out the [GraphQL Query language](../run_publish/graphql.md) and dig out more important information.

 ```graphql
 query {